Two chicken dishes. Two similar, yet different looks.

 What is General Tso chicken?

-General Tso chicken is a chicken dish consisting of crispy chicken pieces in a sweet and sour sauce with a touch of chili.
+General Tso chicken is a dish consisting of crispy chicken pieces in a sweet and sour sauce with chili.

-The ingredients that really give General Tso chicken its particular taste are the chili and garlic that are added to the sauce while it is simmering.
+The ingredients that give General Tso chicken its particular taste are the chili and garlic added to the sauce while it is simmering.

 The chicken pieces are coated in the sauce, producing a shiny, sticky feel to the dish.

 The chicken is cut into chunks and fried.
-It is then coated in the sauce, which gives it a sweet and sour flavor, with a touch of chili.
+It is then coated in the sauce, giving it a sweet and sour flavor with chili.

 General Tso chicken is served with either rice or noodles, with steamed broccoli on the side.